Glossary

 Subscription

 A subscription is - for the purposes of CrateDB Cloud - a container in which the CrateDB Cloud service is created and managed.
-You can purchase a CrateDB Cloud subscription by following the steps in our tutorial.
-In the case of our SaaS offers on the cloud provider marketplaces, customers subscribe to CrateDB Cloud through that particular cloud provider.
+You can purchase a CrateDB Cloud subscription by following the steps in the tutorial.
+In the case of using a SaaS offers on the cloud provider marketplaces, customers subscribe to CrateDB Cloud through that particular cloud provider.

 The billing for a particular instance of the CrateDB Cloud service is managed per subscription.
 On Microsoft Azure, a given customer can have multiple subscriptions.
 This can be practical in case that customer wants to separate different instances of using the CrateDB Cloud service into different billing accounts.